top of page

 Progaganda isn't a modern phenomonen, either.
 We like to think that Operation Mockingbird, and the like, are only contemporary adjuncts to large bureaucratic governemnts to keep the official narrative within their grasp, but any history scholar knows this isn't true - nor should we.
 History isn't necessarily written by the victors, but it's most definetly written by people with subjective worldviews, religious practices, and political ideals.
 In other words, our understanding of history is only as good as our sources, and it's only as broad as how many different ones we read.
 This underlines part of my overall goal with the History section in the Letters to Logos project.
 In other words: Read a whole lot of famous history works from different eras and perspectives, and if they don't fit here, put them in the Miscellanous section.
 At worst, I'll become a radical bigot, or bewildered by the very rotatoin of the Earth.
 At best, the patterens of civilization and the human condition will emerge with more clarity by the pages on hand.

 As a preamble, and to prepare for some of the more dense later works, I've included some popular "history" overviews.
 These are books that touch on many of the major events and topics over the course of our known human civiliation worldwide.
 With the exception of A Brief History of Time and A Short History of Nearly Everything - which focus more on science and physics - the other history books I've read so far cover broad periods of human civilition.
 A Little History of the World, by E.H.
-Gombrich fits into this latter category.
+Gombrich fits into this latter category covering major civilations and events in history with brevity and clarity.

 bottom of page